-In more recent centuries, topics like “being born again”, a literal Bible and a sense of having “all the answers” to life may come to mind when the term evangelical is heard.
+In more recent decades, topics like “being born again”, a literal Bible and a sense of having “all the answers” to life may come to mind when the term evangelical is heard.

 We as a congregation of the Evangelical Lutheran Church in America have a broad appreciation for the complexity and mysteries we all face in life.
 As such, our church holds and embraces a different sense of evangelical.
 Why?

 Evangelical is derived from the ancient biblical Greek word εὐαγγέλιον (pronounced euangellion) which means “gospel” or “good news” – The good news of God’s unconditional love shown through Jesus Christ.
 Rather than rigid doctrine, evangelical is a transforming revelation that can yield a sense of humility and awe.
 Evangelical points us to God’s love for all of creation, and moves us to do likewise.